St Lawrence College

 Co-curricular

 Sport is strong, with hockey, rugby, cricket and netball among the team games on offer.
 There are also facilities for swimming, squash and dance.
-The head of cricket is an ex-Ashes player, and there’s a new elite performance director on the staff this year.
+The head of cricket is an ex-Ashes player, and there’s also an elite performance director on the staff.
 Gifted pupils are invited to join the Sports Excellence Programme, which trains on Fridays.
-Fundraising for a new pavilion is in full swing with a target of £1.3m.
+Fundraising for a new pavilion is ongoing with a target of £1.3m.
 Once built, it will be available to hire out as a venue, with proceeds going towards bursary and scholarship funding.

 The art department is across the top floor of the glass-fronted Canon Perfect building, which also houses science, IT and D&T. As well as fine art, pupils can do ceramics, textiles and photography.
 The quality of the work is high – we were blown away by the A-level exhibition we saw.